miguelgrinberg/slam/docs/about.rst

 If you ever find the need to create a custom deployment that differs from the standard structure used by Slam, it is possible to create plugins that extend Slam's Cloudformation template to suit different needs.
-In fact, a good part of the functionality offered by Slam native is written as plugins.
+In fact, a good part of the functionality offered by Slam natively is written as plugins.

 Alternatives to Slam
 ====================